Venice for Visitors logo

 These rates may sound outrageous if you aren't used to big-city parking costs, but Tronchetto is considerably cheaper than the garages in the Piazzale Roma.

 • If you're arriving on a weekend or in high season, we suggest reserving a parking space in advance.
-Use the "bookings" e-form at Tronchetto's official Web site (see the links on page 3).
+Use the "bookings" e-form at Tronchetto's official Web site (see links below).

 Important: